vbvss199/bytebytego/notes.md

-completed the procimity service hld and lld
+completed the procimity service hld and lld!